Calculating Property Taxes

 Taxes = (purchase price x mill rate)/1000

 The City of Spruce Grove collects levies on behalf of the Provincial Government for education.
-Provincial government legislation requires that education receive funding through property taxes and all property owners are required to contribute, whether or not they have children in school.
+Provincial government legislation requires that education receive funding through property taxes and all property owners are required to contribute, whether or not they have children attending school.

 Your tax bill indicates whether the education portion of your taxes is directed to the public or separate school system.
 If your affiliation is incorrect, complete the Individual School Support Declaration or the Corporate School Support Declaration and submit it to us by December 31 in order for the change to take effect for the next tax year.